ftrackhq/integrations/doc/introduction/framework/index.rst

 Framework
 *********

-The Connect pipeline framework is divided into two layers:
+The Connect pipeline :term:`Framework` is divided into two four layers:

 .. toctree::
     :maxdepth: 2